nasim-raj-laskar/Object-Detection/README.md

 ```
 jupyter notebook
 ```
-2.Navigate to the directory where the obj-dect.ipynb file is located.
+2.Navigate to the directory where `the obj-dect.ipynb`  & `obj-dect-real-time.ipynb` file is located.

 3.Open the notebook and run the cells in sequence.
 ### 3. Model Description